 Stitch In The Ditch: A straight stitch that lands in the groove where two seams meet on the right side of a project.

-Also, I always say, no matter how much we already know you can still learn something new.
-Next, open a book, website, or blog, take a class that is labeled for a beginner, even if you think your skill is higher.
-Because, you will learn a tip or trick or two; there is something to be said for taking it back to the basics now and then, it’s refreshing.
+Also, I always say, no matter how much we already know, you can still learn something new.
+Next, open a book, website, or blog, take a class labeled for a beginner, even if you think your skill is higher.
+Because you will learn a tip or trick or two, there is something to be said for taking it back to the basics now and then; it’s refreshing.